Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 - Add your plugin code to `index.ts`
 - Build and link the plugin using `npm run build && npm link`
 - Load your plugin into `if` using `npm link`
-- Initialize your plugin and add it to a pipeline in your manifest file.
+- Initialize your plugin and add it to a pipeline in your IMP file.
 - Publish your plugin to Github

 You should also create unit tests for your plugin to demonstrate correct execution and handling of corner cases.